-Biden to announce closure of US airspace to Russian aircraft, report says
+Biden announces closure of US airspace to Russian aircraft

+The US joins Europe and Canada in banning Russian airlines in the country’s airspace

-Joe Biden will announce the closure of US airspace to Russian aircraft, according to a US official.
+Joe Biden has announced the closure of US airspace to Russian aircraft during his State of the Union address.

-The move, which follows European allies, has been considered for several days and will be revealed during the president’s State of the Union address, according to multiple reports.
+The move, which follows European allies, has been considered for several days and was revealed after discussions with US airlines on the possible repercussions.

-The measure was first reported by The Wall Street Journal and confirmed by White House press pool media organizations.
+The president said the US would also join its European allies in pursuing oligarchs and seizing their wealth.

+“We will join our allies in closing off American airspace to all Russian flights, further isolating Russia and adding additional squeeze on their economy,” President Biden said.
+“He has no idea what’s coming.”

 It comes after similar prohibitions to Russian aircraft by European and Canadian authorities.
 Russia retaliated with restrictions over its airspace.